benediktewallace/PSCA/README.md

 # PSCA
-This repository contains scripts used to run the PSCA looper, an audio looper which uses machine learning to predict harmonies to accompany the playback loop.
+This repository contains scripts used to run the PSCA looper, an audio looper which uses machine learning to predict harmonies to accompany the playback loop on-the-fly.

 This research is part of the master's thesis titled *Predictive Songwriting with Concatenative Accompaniment*